Types of Pre-Emergent Herbicides

 • Can affect the fertility of your soil

-• Prodiamine: Prevents grassy and broadleaf weeds like chickweed, witchgrass, clover, thistle, crabgrass, creeping bentgrass, and dandelion.
+• Prodiamine – Prevents both grassy weeds and broadleaf weeds.
+These include chickweed, witchgrass, clover, thistle, crabgrass, creeping bentgrass, and dandelion.
 Prodiamine struggles to control nutsedge.
+It’s safe to use on established lawns.

-• Dithiopyr: Prevents chickweed, oxalis, clovers, dandelion, bittercress, crabgrass, goosegrass, and annual bluegrass.
+• Dithiopyr – Prevents chickweed, oxalis, clovers, dandelion, bittercress, crabgrass, goosegrass, and poa annua.
 Dithiopyr has a tough time controlling spurge and broadleaf weeds.

-• Benefin (aka Benfluralin): Prevents crabgrass, ryegrass, carpetweed, chickweed, annual bluegrass, sandbur, pigweeds, foxtails, goosegrass, and knotweed.
+• Benefin (aka Benfluralin) – Prevents crabgrass, carpetweed, ryegrass, chickweed, annual bluegrass, sandbur, pigweed, foxtails, goosegrass, and knotweed.

-• Trifluralin: Prevents Summer grass, annual bluegrass, chickweed, redroot, and red-dead nettle.
-Trifluralin isn’t your best choice if you are trying to prevent thistle, clover, daisies, and wild turnip.
+• Trifluralin – Prevents summer grass, chickweed, redroot, annual bluegrass, and red-dead nettle.
+Trifluralin isn’t your best choice to prevent thistle, clover, daisies, and wild turnips.

-• Isoxaben: Prevents dandelion, thistle, clover, chickweed.
-Not your best bet for controlling grassy weeds like crabgrass, annual ryegrass, and carpetgrass.
+• Isoxaben – Prevents dandelion, thistle, clover, and chickweed, but it’s not your best bet for controlling grassy weeds like crabgrass, annual ryegrass, and carpetgrass.

 Organic pre-emergent herbicides